Internet-Draft Mission AuthZEN August 2026

 }

-The policy_view_id values in this document's examples (sha-256:kP3xR9sQ...) differ from the runtime profile's worked materialized-view value (sha-256:fuMqn6Nb...): this deployment's view payload includes the engine-evaluable form, so it hashes differently.
+The policy_view_id values in this document's examples (sha-256:kP3xR9sQ...) differ from the runtime profile's worked materialized-view value (sha-256:kFxuopgt...): the two manifests name different compilers.
 Both are valid views of the same Mission.

 For the ERP reconciliation Mission: